 Textbook for Technician Class:

-The book we will be using for our next Technician class is the ARRL Ham Radio Licensing Manual, 5th Edition.
-Pictured below is the 4th Edition, but the 5th Edition will become effective on July 1, 2022.
-Be certain to get the newest edition because older editions of the book are obsolete.
-The 4th Edition pictured will be obsolete on July 1, 2022 at which time it will be replaced by the 5th Edition.
+The book we will be using for our next Technician class is the ARRL Ham Radio License Manual, 5th Edition.
+Be certain to get the 5th edition because older editions of the book are obsolete.

 This is the second level of ham radio licensing and allows you to use ALL amateur radio bands.
 This opens up the entire world to you since this includes bands that can go all around the Earth without depending on infrastructure such as the Internet.